 - Easy to find and modify config files by hand — no hunting for registry keys or configuration paths.

 - uninstall — just delete the folder.

 - Easy to run multiple simultaneous instances of the program, even of different versions.

-- Easy to back up with confidence — just zip the folder.
-No worries about missing important files anywhere else.
+- Easy to back up and restore — just zip the folder.
+No need to worry about important files hiding anywhere else.

 There is even a website, portableapps.com, dedicated to promoting portable software and preparing portable-ized versions of software that isn't normally available as portable.
 In the second case, however, you rely on portableapps being trustworthy.

 Ostensibly, the benefits of installers over portables is they can set file associations, integrate with the right-click menu, and so forth.
 Well, I can handle file associations myself (

 HKCR\.ext\shell\open\command\(Default)), and even the most well-meaning context menu items really just contribute to an ever-growing list of junk so I'd rather not have those anyway.
 I can write those myself, too, if I really need them (

 HKCR\.ext\shell\mycommandname\command\(Default)).
 Then I'll know exactly where they're defined should I ever decide to remove them.
 This is in contrast to properties set by installers which are always in crazy places and mapped through GUIDs and whatnot.

 Some software isn't available as a portable download, so you've got to suffer through the installer.
 If it gives you the opportunity to change the install directory, always take that chance.
 Software installers on Windows have a nasty habit of scattering themselves throughout